tolobekov/Chess-clock/README.md

 # Chess-clock

-MY task while taking --System modeling-- course in my university was to design a chess clock based on the specification that is in **en** file above.
+MY task while taking __System modeling__ course in my university was to design a chess clock based on the specification that is in **en.pdf** file above.

 ## The chess clock